PaulinaRuizB/Iot-Development---Domotic-System/Node´s code/README.md

-## ESP32-C6 IoT Node – Environmental Monitoring & MQTT Control
+## ESP32-C6 IoT Node – Environmental Monitoring

 This project implements an ESP32-C6 IoT node capable of reading environmental data and controlling a WS2812 RGB LED through MQTT.
 It is designed to work with the ESP-IDF framework and uses Wi-Fi to communicate with an MQTT broker.